gke/UAVXArm/wiki/UAVXArm32F4Startup.md

   * land and, with the throttle closed but still armed, hold the aileron or elevator stick at maximum in direction opposite to the drift until you hear a beep - there is a delay of 2 seconds to the first beep.
   * Fly again repeating until there is no drift.

 You should do this when there is no wind and you only need to do it once.
-It is always better to adjust the neutrals rather than use the Tx trims if you want the flight controller to work properly.
+You should never adjust the Tx trims other than to get them as close as possible to NEUTRAL.
+For FW airctraft adjust the servo linkages as in any case it is bad (although now common) practice to use Tx trims.

 You should never need yaw trim.